jaycecox/MechaCar_Statistical_Analysis/README.md

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-- Ground_clearance and vehcile_length are statistically unlikley to provide a random amounts of variance to the mpg values in the dadtaset.
+- Ground_clearance and vehcile_length are statistically unlikley to provide a random amount of variance to the mpg values in the dadtaset.

 Is the slope of the linear model considered to be zero?
 Why or why not?